xelaj/mtproto/docs/zh_CN/README.md

 **WARNING!** This project is only maintained by Xelaj inc., however copyright of this source code **IS NOT** owned by Xelaj inc. at all.
 If you want to connect with code owners, write mail to [this email](mailto:up@khsfilms.rux).
 For all other questions like any issues, PRs, questions, etc. Use GitHub issues, or find email on official website.

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/xelaj/mtproto/blob/main/LICENSE.md) file for detailsLi
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/xelaj/mtproto/blob/main/LICENSE.md) file for details

 <!--